 Alexandria, a place for knowledge

-By 300 BC the city had 300,000 inhabitants, for the Ptolemies actively promoted immigration from the Greek world.
-They wanted colonists to keep a possible insurrection at bay.
-And they specially invited scholars, philosophers, historians, artists, and geographers to come to their court.
+By 300 BC, Alexandria had 300,000 inhabitants, as the Ptolemy actively promoted immigration from the Greek world.
+They wanted colonists to keep a possible native insurrection at bay.
+And they especially invited scholars, philosophers, historians, artists, and geographers to come to their court.

 The royal palace occupied 1/3 of the city.
 Splendid public monuments, squares, a beautiful harbor, and the tomb of Alexander the Great were some of the other attractions of the capital.